-Consider this: The price of a gram of gold today is $40.37.
-Keeping this is mind, we hope you're sitting down when you hear that a single vintage Pyrex bowl from the 1940s is selling for a whopping $1,000.
-But if you've been browsing Etsy recently and saw that a Pristine Pink Gooseberry Pyrex set is selling for $1,850, then maybe that's not a huge shock to you.
-NPR even recently claimed that some vintage Pyrex pieces can be worth up to $3,000.
+Consider this: The price of a gram of gold today is $38.06.
+Keeping this is mind, we hope you're sitting down when you hear that a single vintage Pyrex bowl with snowflakes on it is selling for a whopping $1,600.
+But if you've been browsing Etsy recently and saw that a set of Pristine Pink Gooseberry "Cinderella" Pyrex bowls is selling for $225, then maybe that's not a huge shock to you.
+Though you will find countless styles and varieties selling for the $100 to $200 range, NPR has even claimed that some vintage Pyrex pieces can be worth up to $3,000.

-So maybe the Vintage Turquoise Pyrex set selling for $700 on eBay is starting to look like a bargain right about now!
+Hmm, perhaps that Vintage Turquoise Pyrex space-saver selling for $485 on eBay is starting to look like a bargain right about now!

 "I'm always surprised by the number of people collecting that didn't know how many others were out there," Pyrex Passion administrator Kristina West said.
 "It's like their secret shame."

 Clearly, there is no reason to be ashamed of your vintage Pyrex, especially with such an intense fanbase.
 If you're looking to make a extra cash, you may consider reselling yours for some potentially serious big bucks (bonus points if your pieces are in mint condition and several decades old).
 But if you can't bear to part with it, believe us, we understand!